 In the Boston area numerous private high schools and colleges regularly have part-time or full-time openings for ABD classicists.

-The department has limited funds to support students during the summer months, either to attend the American School of Classical Studies in Athens or the American Academy Summer Program in Rome, or to purpose their work toward the degree.
+The department has limited funds to support students during the summer months, either to attend the American School of Classical Studies in Athens or the American Academy Summer Program in Rome, or to study for exams and do research.

 Faculty members both within and outside the department often have funding to appoint personal RAs on a term or hourly basis (the hourly rate is usually $20).

 Students may apply to the Graduate School for short- and long-term Graduate Research Abroad Fellowships (awarded competitively each year), and to the DGS for department funding (a letter should state the nature and purpose of the activity together with an itemized budget).